-Fly fishing with a woolly bugger is almost always a sound choice and it is one of the great brown trout flies of all time.
-The movement of the marabou fibres in the water is something fish find hard to resist and this fly catches brown trout whether it is swung, stripped back through the water or fished dead drift.
+Fly fishing with a woolly bugger is almost always a sound choice, and it is one of the great brown trout flies of all time.
+The movement of the marabou fibers in the water is something fish find hard to resist, and this fly catches brown trout whether it is swung, stripped back through the water, or fished dead drift.

 2. The Muddler Minnow

-The Muddler Minnow was originated by Don Gapen of Anoka, Minnesota in 1936, to imitate the slimy sculpin when fly fishing for large brook trout.
+The Muddler Minnow was originated by Don Gapen of Anoka, Minnesota, in 1936, to imitate the slimy sculpin when fly fishing for large brook trout.
 It has proved equally effective on brown trout and can be used to catch trout wherever they are found.
 Unweighted versions can be fished on a sinking or sink tip line to good effect.

 4. The Mister Glister

 5. The Egg Sucking Leech

 The Best Terrestrial Brown Trout Flies

 I separated these out from the true dries because they are really a different category.
-I love terrestrial fishing whether it is hoppers in summer, termite falls or just casting a Chernobyl at the banks from a raft.
+I love terrestrial fishing, whether it is hoppers in summer, termite falls, or just casting a Chernobyl at the banks from a raft.

 1. The Chernobyl Ant

 2. The Bruiser’s Bug

 This is an Australian used by Tasmanian fishing guides and designed by top guide Peter Broomhall.
-It’s big, buoyant and buggy and fish just love it.
-It will float all day and remains visible in virtually any water making it a great choice for catching brown trout.
+It’s big, buoyant, and buggy, and fish just love it.
+It will float all day and remains visible in virtually any water, making it a great choice for catching brown trout.

 4. The Madam X Hopper

 The Madam X is a classic hopper pattern with a thickset deer hair body that hits the water with a satisfying plop, just like the real insect.
-Add in the legs and the classic X-shaped profile from beneath and you’ve got an excellent hopper imitation for brown trout.
+Add in the legs and the classic X-shaped profile from beneath, and you’ve got an excellent hopper imitation for brown trout.

 Brown trout love cicadas wherever you find them – they aren’t as common in the US, but in New Zealand and Australia, cicada falls offer some of the best dry fly fishing for brown trout you will experience.
-There are a variety of great cicada patterns including this deer hair version called Clarke’s Cicada.
+There are a variety of great cicada patterns, including this deer hair version called Clarke’s Cicada.